mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

     return list(clf.predict(predict_input))
 ```

 With the `mlrun.handler` the python function itself would not change, and logging of the inputs and outputs would be automatic.
-The resultant code would be as follows:
+The resultant code is as follows:

 ``` python
 import pandas as pd